Hafizuddin00/Gmail-NOC-Agent/README.md

 # 🚀 **Network Operations Center (NOC) Email Automation with AI Agents and RAG**

-## **Introduction**

-In a **fast-paced Network Operations Center (NOC)**, staff must handle a high volume of alerts and emails, categorize them accurately, and follow specific Standard Operating Procedures (SOPs) to resolve issues.
-Manually processing these emails, determining the required actions, and referencing documentation consumes **significant time and resources**, often leading to **delays or errors** in critical incident response.

-**NOC Email Automation** is an **AI solution** designed to streamline **NOC workflows** for IT teams.
-Leveraging a **Langgraph-driven workflow**, multiple **AI agents** collaborate to efficiently monitor, categorize, and process incoming NOC emails.
-Instead of replying directly to the sender, the system drafts **internal, step-by-step NOC action procedures** for officers to follow.
-It also implements **RAG (Retrieval-Augmented Generation)** technology to retrieve exact instructions from internal SOPs (such as FortiToken management).

 ## **Features**

 ### **NOC Inbox Management with AI Agents**